Terkwood/book/src/tech/BUGOUT/lab_notes.md

 `1737.` We added a [wait for bot modal](https://github.com/Terkwood/Sabaki/pull/64).
 Not actually using it, yet, but it's minimal and should work fine for our purposes.

+# Fri Apr 17, 2020

+`1635.` I plan to refactor some of our multiplayer callbacks into a less-annoying, evented thing.
+[I also plan to move Sabaki into the monorepo](https://github.com/Terkwood/BUGOUT/issues/219) so that we can tie BUGOUT-wide releases to a given state of Sabaki.

+`1642.` It takes seven minutes to write a ticket!?
+This is in no way surprising.
+It still saves 21 minutes of otherwise-future-time spent thinking about the issue.

+`1650.` Chromium just sucks less during the web dev cycle.
+I find that I have a hard time getting the freshest version of my changes under FF private mode.

+I HAVE SIX LINES OF CHANGES!

+`1708.` [Completed here](https://github.com/Terkwood/Sabaki/pull/65).
+Let's consider making some progress on #67.

+`1756.` [One more PR to add a modal](https://github.com/Terkwood/Sabaki/pull/66) for color selection for the bot play.
+No, it's not yet hooked up to anything!